-This very delicate cake is light as a feather and melts in the mouth thanks to the fact that it is created with potato starch.
+This very delicate gluten free cake is light as a feather and melts in your mouth thanks to the fact that it is made of potato starch.
 Delicious, irresistible, with a light aftertaste of lemon and vanilla and a delicate, compact, not too moist texture, perfect with a cup of hot milk or coffee.
-This cake is gluten-free which makes it a perfect cake for anyone that can’t eat gluten.

 - 4 eggs at room temperature

 - 220 g white sugar

 - 2 lemon only the zest

 Instructions: Melt in your mouth gluten free cake